Pineapplemonkey/Badusb/README.md

 # Badusb
-Some random bad USB scripts that I made/borrowed
+Some random bad USB scripts that I made.
+Enjoy?

 REMEMBER: Only use this with permission, and at your own risk